From Dusk till Dawn (franchise): Texas Blood Money

 From Dusk till Dawn 2: Texas Blood Money is an American horror crime action thriller released on March 16, 1999.
 The film was an early test release by Dimension Films for the direct-to-video market.
 It was co-written and directed by Scott Spiegel, the co-writer of Evil Dead II and director of Intruder.
 The film was filmed on location in South Africa and features cameos by Bruce Campbell and Tiffani Thiessen.
-It won a Saturn Award from The Academy of Science Fiction Fantasy & Horror Films for the Best Home Video Release of 1999.
+It won a Saturn Award from The Academy of Science Fiction, Fantasy and Horror Films for the Best Home Video Release of 1999.

 The Hangman's Daughter

 From Dusk till Dawn 3: The Hangman's Daughter is a 1999 American horror film that serves as a prequel to the 1996 film, From Dusk till Dawn.
 It was released directly to video and was nominated for the Saturn Award's Best Home Video Release category.